Mala2/MouDio/README.md

 To Do List
 -------------------

 I am not sure yet what charging IC to use I like the BQ25883 as it has OTG to charge phones and I2C communications to read the BAT voltage.
-Or we can use standalone IC along with a buck converter and a Fuel Gauge MAX17044 OR MAX17048 to read the SOC state of charge to Alert the atmega328 of low battery![image]
+Or we can use standalone IC along with a buck converter and a Fuel Gauge MAX17044 OR MAX17048 to read the SOC state of charge to Alert the atmega328 of low battery.

 🔴 **Battery efficiency is critical here so using every possible way to reduce the consumption is needed.**